-LOEB-SULLIVAN SCHOOL'S Master of Science degree is a 36-credit hour program with a specialization in Global Logistics and Maritime Management.
+LOEB-SULLIVAN SCHOOL'S Master of Science degree is a 36-credit hour program with a specialization in Global Logistics & Maritime Management.
 This major meets the requirements of contemporary international businesses that produce and move goods across the globe as well as governmental and non-governmental agencies operating in this global environment.
-Furthermore, the current economy has exacerbated the need for professionals with advanced knowledge in this area of specialization.
+Furthermore, the current economy has exacerbated the need for professionals with advanced knowledge in the area of global logistics and supply chain management.

-The program is intended for individuals with experience in the transportation and logistics sector as well as for recent college graduates seeking challenging opportunities in the rapidly growing supply chain logistics and related sectors.
-Typical applicants for the program include entry and middle level managers, sea-going professionals, and those who wish to enhance their management capabilities and advancement opportunities in international business logistics.
-Admission requirements include an accredited baccalaureate degree or its equivalent.
+The program is intended for individuals seeking to gain or enhance existing experience in the logistics/supply chain industry.
+Students in this program will gain challenging opportunities in the rapidly growing supply chain logistics and related sectors.
+Applicants for the program include entry level professionals who wish to enhance their management capabilities and advancement opportunities in international business logistics.
+Admission requirements include an accredited baccalaureate degree or its equivalent; completion of the GRE or GMAT test; two letters of recommendation; and a statement of individual interest.
 The Master's Degree Program begins in mid-August with three classes, earning four credits, taken in a two week period.
-The new Master's & Commander two-year program offers the chance to also test for a 200-ton USCG approved license.

 Courses are offered in semester format during the regular academic year and in two different modules, one in August preceding the semesters and one in May-June to conclude the year.
-The curriculum provides coverage of the core functional areas of business with a focus and specialization training to develop and integrate managerial disciplines within the context of global supply chain logistics and maritime management.
+The curriculum provides coverage of the core functional areas of business with a focus to develop and integrate managerial disciplines within the context of global supply chain logistics and maritime management.